-- No student is allowed on an off-campus trip without specific written parental permission. - Students may not leave a field trip with a parent or another child without written notification. - Siblings cannot go on field trips so sponsors may give their full attention to the care of students. - All students will wear uniforms on field trips unless otherwise informed by the supervising teacher, coach, or administrator. - Field trips are a privilege and a student's behavior will determine their participation in any field trip.
+- No student is allowed on an off-campus trip without specific written parental permission. - Students may not leave a field trip with a parent or another child without written notification. - It is requested that siblings NOT go on field trips so sponsors may give their full attention to the care of students. - All students will wear uniforms on field trips unless otherwise informed by the supervising teacher, coach, or administrator.